 Recurring revenue: represents the amount of total revenue that’s subscription based and recurring in nature and highly likely to continue into the future.
 There are several metrics used to gain an accurate benchmark for the core growth of the business, including: monthly recurring revenue (MRR), annual recurring revenue (ARR), committed monthly recurring revenue (CMRR), and average revenue per customer (ARPC).

 Successful SaaS companies track and measure the above metrics to determine long-term growth and momentum, as well as for use in financial forecasting and planning.
 Beyond gaining insights into the core growth of the business, scalability in cost structure also matters to investors should founders seek growth financing.
 Just as founders and CEOs can use success metrics to improve scalability in cost structure, investors will weigh these variables (among others) to determine whether a business is gaining traction or starting to stall.

 For fundraising purposes, an important takeaway is that revenue is tied directly to funding models of revenue-based financing (RBF) lenders in which loans are repaid by taking a percentage of revenue every month.
 The success metrics can also be used as pricing mechanisms, as understanding the core baseline and growth in the core business enables alternative startup financing lenders (such as Lighter Capital) to more accurately price a loan – which means better pricing for the borrower.

 Seeking growth capital to reach your next milestone?

-Download our 30-page eBook in which we explore the changing landscape of tech startup financing, highlighting the growing trend of alternative financing options like revenue-based financing.
-This industry report is intended to educate entrepreneurs, early-stage investors, startup board members and industry observers about this emerging form of financing.
+Download our guide to Raising Capital for Tech Startups in which we explore the changing landscape of tech startup financing, highlighting the growing trend of alternative financing options like revenue-based financing.
+Learn the strategies for getting the funding that maximizes your value and your valuation.